actionhero/www.actionherojs.com/tutorials/actions.md

   async run({ connection, response }) {
     response.version = 2;
-    response.randomNumber = Math.random();
+    const number = Math.random();
     response.randomNumber = connection.localize([
-      "Your random number is {{randomNumber}}",
+      "Your random number is {{number}}", { number }
-      response
     ]);
   }
 };
 ```

 - actions optionally have the `this.version` attribute, which defaults to `1`.
 - a reserved param, `apiVersion` is used to directly specify the version of an action a client may request.
+You will likely want to check this in your `routes` file
 - if a client doesn't specify an `apiVersion`, they will be directed to the highest numerical version of that action.

 You can optionally create routes to handle your API versioning: